GoogleChrome/web.dev/src/site/content/en/blog/codelab-building-a-stories-component/index.md

 Now, without absolute positioning, floats, or other layout directives that take an element out of flow, we're still in flow.
 Plus, it's like barely any code, look at that!
-This gets broken down in the video and the blog post better, in case you'd like additional explanation.
+This gets broken down in the video and the blog post in more detail.

 ### `.story`